cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 ## Administratively deleting a comment

-__NOT IMPLEMENTED__
+`DELETE /admin/apps/{app-id}/comments/{comment-id}`

 `DELETE /admin/filesystem/entry/{entry-id}/comments/{comment-id}`

-This endpoint allows an administrative user to delete a given comment on a given file or folder.
+This endpoint allows an administrative user to delete a given comment on a given app, file, or folder.
+`comment-id` is the UUID of the comment.
+`app-id` is the UUID of the app.
-`entry-id` is the UUID of the file or folder, and `comment-id` is the UUID of the comment.
+`entry-id` is the UUID of the file or folder.

 ### Request